salsalabs/goengage/cmd/activity/fundraise/dedication/README.md

 ## Operation

 The easiest way to run this app is to start in a console window.
-Navigate to the `goengage` directory.
-Use this to see the usage.

 ```bash
 cd ~/go/src/github/salsalabs.com/goengage
 go run cmd/activity/fundraise/dedication/main.go --help
 ```

-The application will write this to the console.
+Use `--help` shows the usage summary.

 ```
 usage: dedications --login=LOGIN [<flags>]